unikhex/Time-manegment-program/README.md

 ## *How it funktions*

 The code just ask for an input.
-The input should be a task that is going to be done.
+The input is then displayed as a task to be done.

-On the code screen you can add tasks that are to be done.
+On the display you can add tasks.

  It also possible to delete completed tasks.

 ## *To Do*

-Currently it is possible to addd and delete tasks.
+Currently it is possible to add and delete tasks.

 I would have liked to add a calander in this app.
 So as it is possible to see when the tasks should be done.